bml-research/data_analysis_bml/excel/excel_01_index.md

 Overall, Excel is a useful tool for data science because it is widely available, easy to use, and has a variety of functions and features that can be used to work with and analyze data.

 Excel also has its limit for data analysis and visualization though.
-Although R and Python have a steeper learning curve, data analysis with R and Python is much more powerfull.
+Although R and Python have a steeper learning curve, data analysis with R and Python is much more powerful.

 There are several factors to consider when deciding whether to use Excel, Python, or R for a particular task.
 Here are some points to consider: